 Hitters who are optimistic about their offensive potential due to more bat speed still need a consistent level of control.
 I often see hitters with high bat speeds who do not trust their swings.
 The only way I know to increase the control my hitters feel is to continually work with them to refine the swing sequence.

 Professional golfers spend hours and hours on the practice range perfecting every detail of their swings.
 They continually seek the consistency that will provide a greater sense of control in tournaments.
 Softball and baseball hitters who work hard to make their swings repeatable will enjoy the control they need to totally trust their swing.
 This level of control will lead to even more optimism…and trust!

 It takes two parties to form a trusting relationship.
 I hope I have convinced readers that hitters who feel trusted by their coaches and teammates will respond with equal trust.
 They will trust their coaches to help them reach their offensive potential.
 They will trust their teammates to shower them with unconditional support and encouragement.
 More importantly, hitters will trust themselves and their swing.
 This unwavering trust will minimize the risk of failing at the plate leading to offensive success.

 About Paul Petricca

-In addition to writing this hitting blog, Paul is the hitting coach for Roosevelt University Softball in Chicago and the author of the book Hitting With Torque: For Baseball And Softball Hitters.
-He also is a public speaker and provides unique customer engagement training through his company Torque Consulting.
-Paul teaches a Customer Relationship Management class to undergraduates at Wheaton College (IL) and MBA candidates at Loyola University Chicago, DePaul University and the Benedictine University Asia Program
+In addition to writing this hitting blog, Paul is a hitting coach and the author of the books Hitting With Torque: For Baseball And Softball Hitters and his new children’s book Going Going Gone!.
+He is also a public speaker and provides unique customer engagement training through his company Torque Consulting.
+Paul teaches a Customer Relationship Management class to undergraduates at Wheaton College (IL) and MBA candidates at Loyola University Chicago, and DePaul University.